Expert Says The Time to Prepare for Hospice Quality Reporting is Now.

 Maybe the English philosopher was on to something in the late 1800s.
 Coincidentally (or not) this was the same time that hospices began emerging in large numbers throughout the civilized world.

 When there already are not enough hours in the day to get the work done, who has time for education without a sound purpose?
 Moreover, as we move towards October – the start date for data collection for the Comfortable Dying Measure – who has the luxury to learn just for the sake of learning or just “to know the rule”?
 We need information, we need best practices, and we need to know how to make it work within our own organizations.
 We need to know what actions we must take.
+We need to know the quality hospice measures that actually work.
 And we need to know this now, so we can be ready when the time comes.

 Waiting until September will leave us struggling to put systems in place and to demonstrate good performance at the same time – a situation with potentially catastrophic effects.
 What we need is to prepare now, so come October when we collect the data, we are already looking our best.
 That means we need to understand the requirements, flesh out data collection systems, set up processes, and most importantly of all: begin using the information effectively to give our patients the highest quality care possible.